Scope

 • Dexmedetomidine:

-• Similar to clonidine with probably better sedation and a little less haemodynamic issues.
+• Similar to clonidine with probably better sedation.

 • Loading dose infusion: 1 mcg/kg over 10 minutes.